|

 listen to them and paving the way for greater financial backing in an effort to

 understand and come to terms with the climate system.
-Yet, what is

 good for scientists is not necessarily good for the climate.
 The simple fact of